-For Beryl to work, you must also run all of the commands shown in the NVIDIA and AIGLX sections of the NVIDIA Linux Drivers page.
+For Beryl to work, you must also run all of the commands shown in the Extreme Functionality section of the NVIDIA Linux Drivers page.

 You can have Beryl and Compiz Fusion both installed at the same time, but you can only run one at a time (Beryl or Compiz Fusion), and you should only install the Emerald Window Decorator for one or the other, not both.
 I have installed Emerald for Compiz, so I cannot use Emerald with Beryl.
 For Beryl I normally use the Aquamarine Window Decorator.

 Before you start, please understand that the Beryl project is dead, Compiz Fusion is the new project.
 Again, you can still run both Beryl and Compiz Fusion without problems, as long as you don't try to install Emerald for both.

 Installation is based on your custom YaST Software Repositories.